Transmissible spongiform encephalopathy; vCJD; CJD; Jacob-Creutzfeldt disease

 Medical equipment that may be contaminated should be removed from service and disposed of.
 People known to have CJD should not donate a cornea or other body tissue.

 Most countries now have strict guidelines for managing infected cows to avoid passing CJD to humans.

 Bosque PJ, Tyler KL.
 Prions and prion disease of the central nervous system (transmissible neurodegenerative diseases).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 179.

-Geschwind MD.
+Tee BL, Geschwind MD.
 Prion diseases.
-In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
-Bradley's Neurology in Clinical Practice.
-7th ed.
-Philadelphia, PA: Elsevier; 2016:chap 94.BACK TO TOP
+In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
+Bradley and Daroff's Neurology in Clinical Practice.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 94.BACK TO TOP

 Reviewed By: Joseph V. Campellone, MD, Department of Neurology, Cooper Medical School at Rowan University, Camden, NJ.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.